Mitraaaaa/Store/README.md

 ### Search in list :

 * Search in list is possible in 12 differents way ( product's name and details -> start with or containing the word or charecter you enter).
-* Some exp are to be shown in the figures bellow.
+* Some examples are to be shown in the figures below.

 <img src="guide%20pic/search%20main%20list.png" width="500" higth="500" >
 <img src="guide%20pic/search%20mainlist%202.png" width="500" higth="500" >